BrianBock/ENPM673_Project3/README.md

 ## Instructions for Running the Program
 Clone the entire repository (all files are required) to a directory you have write access to.
 We've included our trained Thetas as part of our submission, to save you the time intensive process of re-running that.
 The program is therefore pre-trained and ready to run.
-Open a new terminal window and navigate to the repository directory.
+Open a new terminal window and navigate to the `Code` directory.
 Type `python buoy_detection.py`.
 If you have additional versions of python installed you may need to run `python3 buoy_detection.py` instead.

 # How it Works
+Please see the report for the detailed program description.

 ## Data Processing